fasiha/cjk-2021/README.md

 Chinese, Japanese, and Korean (and here Vietnamese) get lumped together because, to varying degrees, they all make use of *Chinese characters*, which have traditionally been very interesting from a digital representation perspective

 This is compounded by the fact that all these also use *other* scripts with their own quirks, so there are many considerations for correct and readable textual representation

+There is no doubt also a sociopolitical dimension—these languages represent wealthy, powerful countries with considerable interest in seeing their text digitized.
+Engineers like Lunde who worked to support one of these languages on early computing systems likely also worked with the one or more of the rest.

 > Another interesting commonality: their scripts (Chinese characters *and* others) are readily monospaced.